clairegregg/captcha-solver/ClaireProjectNotes.md

 With this file, I created a python script to retrieve all of the captchas, using python library `urllib3` which was already installed on the pi.
 This script loops through all of the files described in the file list, and requests them (with a randomised 1-5s delay between requests to prevent throttling).

+## Splitting the captcha to help identify characters

+At this point, I was blocked from continuing on the pi as I lost access, so I did this step on my laptop.
+Followed help from https://stackoverflow.com/questions/42502176/opencv-extract-letters-from-string-using-python